-As a good corporate citizen, Quad also creates societal value through a strong commitment to proactively addressing environmental, social and governance matters.
+As a good corporate citizen, Quad also creates societal value through a strong commitment to proactively addressing environmental, social and governance (ESG) matters, as described in its ESG report, available for download at QUAD.com.
 This dedication to driving positive, sustainable change in its business and in the world aligns with Quad's long-standing commitment to create a better way - a hallmark of the Company's culture.

-In 2021, the Company delivered strong financial results while navigating the COVID-19 pandemic, paper and supply chain disruptions, inflationary cost pressures and labor shortages.
+In 2022, the Company delivered strong financial results while navigating multiple challenges, including an uncertain economic environment, paper and supply chain disruptions, inflationary cost pressures, rising interest rates and labor shortages.
 Despite these challenges, Quad worked thoughtfully and diligently to mitigate these impacts on the business and proactively manage client expectations.
-Quad continued to grow print segment share because of its dependable performance, operational and financial stability, and ongoing investments in its platform.
-It also continued to expand its marketing solutions with new and existing accounts, providing clients with the simplicity, efficiency and effectiveness of an integrated approach.
-Further, Quad shared how it is creating a better way to drive positive change in its business and the world through a comprehensive environmental, social and governance report featuring commitments in key areas integral to its business strategy as a marketing solutions partner.
-Quad believes it will be able to maintain its leading competitive position through its consistent business strategy, dedicated and passionate employees, and integrated marketing platform, providing stability and innovative solutions for clients into the future.
+The Company continued to expand its marketing solutions with new and existing accounts, providing clients with the simplicity, efficiency and effectiveness of an integrated approach.
+Quad also grew print segment share because of its dependable performance, operational and financial stability, and ongoing investments in manufacturing automation.
+Further, Quad continued to create a better way to drive positive change in its business and the world through its environmental, social and governance commitments in key areas integral to its business strategy as a marketing experience company.
+Quad believes it will be able to maintain its leading competitive position through its consistent long-term business strategy driven by dedicated and passionate employees, and by providing stability and innovative solutions for clients into the future.